An Open Letter to the Graduating Class of 2021

 A Science Class Experiment.

-Life is full of examples.
-And nature around us is full of them too.
+Nature is full of examples.
+Here is one of them:-

 Bacteria are one-celled (unicellular) microorganisms that can only be seen with a microscope, but as they reproduce they can form rapidly into huge, fuzzy colonies that can be easily seen with the naked eye.
 The purpose of doing this science experiment is to demonstrate to students how quickly bacteria can reproduce, in a geometric progression, when one cell splits into two cells through a process called binary fission.